lucaMari94/lamp-demo-js/README.md

-# TypeScript Base Project: lamp-demo-js
+# TypeScript Base Project: turn on/off the lamp light

 ## Installing